vaeryn-uk/vul/Docs/obstructed-silhouettes.md

 This approach uses a single post-process material, which saves having to customize materials on any objects in the game world (including any Overlay materials).

+_Warning: In practice, I could not get this approach to work nicely.
+The un-solved problem is getting two objects' stencil values to combine only when A overlaps B; not when B overlaps A.
+The result was that even when a character walked in front of a wall, the silhouette appeared.
+I experimented with different stencil values & masks, but could not get the desired behaviour, and the Visualize Stencil Buffer setting in the viewport seemed to behave inconsistently when switching back and forth between two settings.
+Not sure if this is an engine bug or just a misunderstanding of the stencil feature.
+For my use-case, I switched to the overlay material solution described below._

 This uses the stencil bits as a mask, using the write mask to allow multiple objects to combine values.